Chris Mowan, MBA, FACHE

 Chief Operations Officer, Medical City Heart Hospital and Medical City Spine Hospital

-Josh Kemph is the Chief Operating Officer of the new Medical City Heart Hospital and Medical City Spine Hospital, set to open Fall 2019.
+Josh Kemph is the Chief Operating Officer of Medical City Heart Hospital and Medical City Spine Hospital.
 He previously served the same role at at Medical City Lewisville and Medical City Las Colinas.

 Before coming to North Texas, Josh was the Associate Chief Operating Officer at HCA Healthcare's HealthONE Swedish Medical Center in Colorado.
 During his tenure at Swedish Medical Center, Josh was instrumental in executing strategies to drive product line development in the key specialty service lines of orthopedics and oncology rehabilitation.